 Love-bombing almost always starts on day one, and it is part of the indoctrination that sets the stage for everything else that will take place in the rest of the relationship, and for the rest of our lives, as we institute no-contact and then maintain it.

-Our own emotions are used to trap us into the relationship and then to make it difficult to ever escape.
+Our own emotions are used to trap us into the relationship and then to make it difficult to ever escape this narcissistic behavior.

 It seems clear that love bombing is just as abusive as any of the more obvious forms of abuse.
 This is when the sleight-of-hand takes place and the poison is slowly injected into us– one sweet drop at a time.